Diplomacy in Declarative Swift

 We will use a declarative coding style in which the state and all models are 100% immutable — reducing the room for possible bugs by magnitudes.
 In fact our code will only feature one reassignment to a variable that had been used before — writing the newly generated state.

-Declarative here means that we tell the computer what we want him to do, rather how to do it — and repeat that over and over again.
+Declarative here means that we tell the computer what we want it to do, rather how to do it — and repeat that over and over again.

 The programming interface will resemble spoken english quite much.